 Corticosteroids, drugs that mimic steroid hormones naturally produced by the body, lessen swelling, redness and itchiness associated with exfoliative dermatitis.

-For mild cases, a doctor may prescribe a weak topical steroid such as hydrocortisone.
-For severe cases, oral corticosteroids such as prednisone are typically prescribed for ten days and then tapered.
+In mild cases, a doctor may prescribe a low-potency topical steroid such as hydrocortisone.
+For severe cases, oral corticosteroids such as prednisone are typically prescribed for ten days and then tapered off.

 Oral antihistamines reduce histamine, a compound naturally produced by the body during an allergic or inflammatory reaction.
-Antihistamines can relieve itchiness and inflammation caused by the disorder.
+Antihistamines can relieve itchiness and inflammation.

 A type of light therapy called PUVA (psoralen and ultraviolet A) can treat certain underlying causes of exfoliative dermatitis.

 PUVA is performed at a hospital or clinic.
-During a treatment session, the drug psolaren is applied topically or taken orally to sensitize the skin to light.
-The skin is then exposed to ultraviolet light for a predetermined amount of time.
-The treatment is repeated several times a week until symptoms improve.
+During a treatment session, the drug psoralen is applied topically or taken orally to sensitize the skin to light.
+The skin is then exposed to ultraviolet light for a predetermined amount of time; treatment is repeated several times a week until symptoms improve.

 Antibiotics combat infection occurring as a complication from exfoliative dermatitis.
 The exact medication prescribed depends on the severity and nature of the infection.

-If another skin condition such as psoriasis or pityriasis rubra pilaris is the cause of the disorder, a doctor may prescribe retinoids.
+If another skin condition such as psoriasis or pityriasis rubra pilaris is the cause, a doctor may prescribe retinoids.
 However, the exact mechanism by which retinoids address the exfoliative dermatitis is not known.

 The following treatments can be performed at home and are recommended by doctors to alleviate symptoms of exfoliative dermatitis.
-They cannot treat the disorder itself, nor any underlying causes, and should be used in conjunction with a doctor-prescribed care regimen.
+They cannot treat any underlying causes and should be used in conjunction with a doctor-prescribed care regimen.

-Available at pharmacies, colloidal oatmeal is used to relieve itching and irritation.
+Available at pharmacies, colloidal oatmeal is effective in relieving itching and irritation.
 It forms a protective film over the skin and helps the skin’s natural protective barrier, the stratum corneum, retain moisture.

-To use, pour one cup of colloidal oatmeal into a lukewarm bath and soak for as long as desired.
-Oatmeal baths can be taken every day.
+To use, pour 1 cup of colloidal oatmeal into a lukewarm bath and soak for as long as desired.
+You may take an oatmeal bath every day.

-Topical emollients include any product or ingredient with the property of softening the skin.
+Topical emollients include any product or ingredient with skin-softening properties.
 Examples of emollient products are creams, lotions, ointments and salves.
-Common skin-softening ingredients in these products include
+Look for any of the following ingredients in these products to soothe inflammation and irritation: